 The Philosophy of Knowledge-Swap

-So now it's 2026, and I'm going to turn the conversation to a much bigger picture... to civilisational architecture and the changes we are all witnessing.
+So now it's 2026, and I'm going to turn the conversation to a much bigger picture... to the concepts of education and 'civilisational architecture' and to all the changes that we're all witnessing...

 Other domains of knowledge within the common good include family, health, defence, justice and conservation.
 In past generations, everyone knew that the first principles of each common good had to be protected as a matter of civilisational security from any outside influence, especially from the influence of commercial interests.